Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 The simulators provided by the Qiskit SDK @Qiskit2024 were used.

 === Circuit <circuit>

-//TODO: wrap in #figure?
-//TODO: stress that the circuit was taken from another paper, not my own work.
+//The circuits used in this thesis are taken from Martina et al. in _Noise Fingerprints in Quantum Computers_, 2022.
+The circuit designs implemented within this thesis are derived from the work of Martina et al., as documented in their 2022 publication, "Noise Fingerprints in Quantum Computers".//TODO: correct citation?
+The different circuits get generated by the algorithm described in @circuit-algorithm.
+The idea behind the quantum circuit is to simulate quantum transport dynamics in a quantum computer.
+A quantum particle is initiated in state $|0000 angle.r$ and "flows" through the circuit via the influence of various quantum gates, including CNOT and Toffoli gates @martinaLearningQuantumNoiseFingerprint2023.
+After the first two Hadamard gates and the CNOT gate, qubits $q_0$ and $q_2$ are entangled in the bell state.
+Qubits $q_2$ and $q_3$ are used to track the particle's position.
+They can return binary pairs of $00_2$, $01_2$, $10_2$, and $11_2$ first bit corresponding to $q_2$ and second bit to $q_3$ when measured. //TODO: use 00_2 or (0,0)?
+Qubits $q_0$ and $q_1$ are ancilla qubits, with the only purpose of controlling the other qubits.

 #algorithm(
-  caption: [Generation of quantum circuts for different measurement steps.], pseudocode(
+  caption: [Generation of quantum circuts for different measurement steps.
+Code for circuit generation stems from Martina et al. in _Noise Fingerprints in Quantum Computers_, 2022], //TODO: correctly cited? pseudocode(
     line-numbering: false,
-    //TODO: Require IBM-Q backend or simulator?
     [*Ensure:* $|0 angle.r_i forall i in 0,...,3$], ind,
-      [*for* steps *do*], ind,
-        [*if* step mod 3 is 0 *then*], ind, //TODO: wie schreibt man das korrekt?
+      [*for* step from 0 to $k$ *do* #comment[$k$ is the measurement step. (e.g. $k=1$ creates circuit in @circuit-measurement-step-1)]], ind, [*if* $"step" mod 3 = 0$ *then*], ind,
           [$0 arrow.l H$ #comment[Hadamard gate on the $0^"th"$ qubit]],
           [$1 arrow.l H$],
           [$"CNOT"(0 arrow.r 2)$ #comment[Controlled NOT gate on the $2^"nd"$ qubit conditioned on the qubit 0]], ded,
-        [*else if* step mod 3 is 1 *then*], ind, [$"CNOT"(1 arrow.r 3)$],
+        [*else if* $"step" mod 3 = 1$ *then*], ind,
+          [$"CNOT"(1 arrow.r 3)$],
           [$0 arrow.l X$ #comment[X gate on the $0^"th"$ qubit]], ded,
         [*else*], ind,